Lava threatens Hawaii power plant

 County officials said the lava was around 900ft (274m) from the closest well on Monday.

-In the worst-case scenario, Mr Travis said there would be "a steam release, many chemicals, but primarily hydrogen sulphate, a very deadly gas".
+In the worst-case scenario, Mr Travis said there would be "a steam release, many chemicals, but primarily hydrogen sulphide, a very deadly gas".

 Emergency workers at the plant transported 60,000 gallons of highly flammable pentane gas out of the facility as a precaution.